Truffles are a rich and elegant, bite-sized petit four made from a velvety

 decided on your chocolate, you then need to decide on your choice of alcohol to

-and then coat the truffle with chopped hazelnuts.
+and then coat the truffles with chopped hazelnuts.
 Or if you would like your

 into the hot cream and then add Kahua or Tia Maria to the truffle mixture.
 Orange flavored truffles can be made